social-protocols/social-protocols.github.io/content/post/deliberative-consensus-protocols/index.md

 Instead of using cryptocurrency as a reward system, a deliberative consensus protocol can reward users with **attention**.
 This produces a game-theoretic equilibrium where the users with the most influence on the platform are those who consistently vote according to their honest opinions given the information that has been shared with them by other users.
 -->

-But a deliberative consensus protocol can facilitate not just more intelligent decisions, but also more intelligent **conversations**, by promoting a more healthy conversation dynamic that incentivizes **informed honesty**, rather than **dishonest conformity**.
+But a deliberative consensus protocol can facilitate not just more intelligent decisions, but also more intelligent **conversations**.

 ## Fair Decisions